vaibhavvatsbhartiya/Portfolio/README.md

 its a static web application based on "Vite + React" and for designing "Tailwind CSS" is used.

+**this need impovement like adding functionality to navbar, form and add animation too**

 ![Web App img](./src/assets/image/image.png)